The Olympia Theatre, Sunday 22nd September

 Now, Numan is preparing his 22nd studio album titled: Savage (Songs From A Broken World).
 He's a busy guy.
 A self-proclaimed “one man band”, Numan has always been something of an outlier living on his own terms.
 These days he manages himself, so has to balance being the artist with all manner of other duties; booking shows, designing flyers, endless scheduling.
 A mark of overcoming that challenge is currently slightly red and raised on his forearms.
 The lyrics of the new album's opening track Ghost Nation are now tattooed there, a reminder of the past 18 months of writing and recording in a studio at the side of his garden.

-- Olympia Theatre, Dame Street, Temple Bar, Dublin, Ireland
+- Olympia Theatre, The Olympia Theatre, Dame Street, Temple Bar, Dublin 2, Dublin, Ireland